 There are three main developmental periods in the development of wine cellar construction.
-We can say that the wine cellar is every room where wine is stored.
+We can say that the wine cellar is in every room where wine is stored.
 Wineries are large wine cellars with industrial technology for the production, storage, and distribution of wines.

 Wine Cellar Construction Development

 There are three main developmental periods in the development of wine cellar construction.
-Both design and construction are a technological and construction reflection of general progress in particular periods.
+Both design and construction are technological and construction reflections of general progress in particular periods.
 In the first period, the cellars were built of brick or natural stone.
 In such construction, the aim was to achieve an optimal and constant temperature for each basement room separately.
 As the temperature could only be reached naturally, cellars were being built underground.

 The desired temperature was also decisive for the layout of the basement rooms (at the top were macerations rooms, followed by the wine maturation rooms, and the basements for the bottles were the deepest).
 Due to the load, the underground rooms were handled by tunnel or vault form.
 Therefore, the construction was massive and difficult.